spheres with alga connection

 three-pronged hollow fork with yellow fill in the background came next.

 Two narrow tubes in front of the fork are incidentally aligned along

-are raised by Fig.3 with a sphere inside Rhynia.
+concerning a close causal relation between spheres and algae are raised by Fig.3, with a sphere inside Rhynia.
 It is hard

 Palaeonitella penetrating into a dead plant and growing a